Hunting for Caves and the Milky Way in Sedona

 Boyton Canyon

-Requiring some bushwacking, please remember the leave no trace principles when attempting to find this carve-out.
+Requiring some bushwhacking, please remember the Leave No Trace principles when seeking this carve-out.

 boyton canyon cave sedona arizona